 The Evolution of Web Applications

-1. Static pages and table-based layouts
+1. Static Pages and Basic Layouts

 2. Single Page Applications (SPAs)